Bernardo-MG/library-maven-archetype/src/site/markdown/deployment.md

 ### Repositories access data

 These define the access data to be used for the repositories contained in the POM file.
-Check the [Repositories and services](./repos.html) to find out more.
+Check the [Repositories and services][repositories] to find out more.

 |Variable|Contents|
 |---|---|